-But how do you give your instructions to your solicitor when unable to meet face to face?
+But how do you give your instructions to your solicitor if unable to meet face to face?
 How do you get the Will witnessed?
-How is one supposed to do that in a lockdown with social distancing the requirement for everyone, or if you are in the category of most vulnerable people who should avoid leaving the house at all?
+How is one supposed to do that if you are required to be in lockdown or are shielding for health reasons?

 Helping you to make a Will while you are in self-isolation or shielded

 It’s still perfectly possible and we can help.
 We have a range of communication methods to have client meetings without meeting in person.
 We can do this simply on the phone to get the process started or if you want to see a friendly face, video conferencing facilities such as Skype, Zoom etc. are very effective.

 Normally, when a new client meets with a lawyer face-to-face at the first meeting, the lawyer has to verify the client’s identity using documents, such as a passport or driving licence.
 This is a legal requirement and if you are a new client this is still a requirement despite Coronavirus.
 We can also verify your identity online in many cases.